resistance-modelling/slim/docs/source/model.rst

 *copepopids* (CO), *chalimus* (CH), *preadults* (PA) and *adults*, the latter divided in males (AM) and females (AF).
 Differently from [#Aldrin17]_ we omit the explicit age encoding but rather explicitly group the population by its genotype.
-Nevertheless, the age distribution can be simulated at will via :py:meth:`slim.Cage.Cage.get_stage_ages_distrib`.
+Nevertheless, the age distribution can be simulated at will via :py:meth:`slim.simulation.cage.Cage.get_stage_ages_distrib`.

-This is modelled by the :py:class:`slim.LicePopulation.GenoDistrib` class.
-A genotype distribution is, ultimately, a discretised dictionary with where the keys are allele combinations (see :py:class:`slim.LicePopulation.GenoDistrib.Alleles`) and the values are the actual number of lice in that group.
+This is modelled by the :py:class:`slim.simulation.lice_population.GenoDistrib` class.
+A genotype distribution is, ultimately, a discretised dictionary with where the keys are allele combinations (see :py:attr:`slim.simulation.lice_population.GenoDistrib.alleles`) and the values are the actual number of lice in that group.

 In a similar way to [#Aldrin17]_, each day we estimate how many lice die or evolve at every stage.